SovnSkyrim/Aldrnari/README.md

 Do NOT Select a **NON DRAGONBORN OPTION** within Skyrim Unbound!
 Doing so will result in broken questlines!
 You cannot escape your destiny!

+Do not press enter as you will be teleported into an area which will nullify all MCM's completed after it.
+Make sure you are still above Helgen whilst yuou are completing MCM's.

 #### Game Difficulty
 - The difficulty in this Modlist is quite harder (more info on that in [Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)) so I highly suggest not using Legendary.
 I personally play on Expert.
 Adept is also fine.